 Microservice Registry and Catalog Management

-During the Quickstart and the tutorial, we specified images to be used for each microservice, for each type of Agent.
+During the Quickstart and the Acme Smart Plant tutorial, we specified images to be used for each microservice, for each Edgelet node architecture.

-That was nice and easy, but what if we need to deploy the same code on a lot of Agents?
+That was nice and easy, but what if we need to deploy the same code on a lot of Edgelet nodes?
 We would need to specify the images for each Microservice.
-Wouldn't it be nice to have a way to specify the images to be used for each type of Agent once and then reuse this configuration?
+Wouldn't it be nice to have a way to specify the images to be used for each architecture once and then reuse this configuration?
 That's where the Controller Microservice catalog comes into play!

-Each ioFog Controller comes with a built-in microservice catalog.
-You can see the list of preconfigured Microservices images using potctl:
+Each Controller ships with a built-in microservice catalog.
+List preconfigured images with potctl:

 potctl get catalog